bcgov/data-publication/pages/dps_bcdc_api_w_resource_mgmt.md

 -----------------------

-## HOW TO MANAGE RESOURCES USING THE CATALOGUE API
+## How to manage Resources using the Catalogue API

 To use the Catalogue API to manage and create metadata resources one must be an editor/publisher.
 Review [How to Become a Provider to the Catalogue](dps_bcdc_w.md#HOW-TO-BECOME-A-PROVIDER-TO-THE-CATALOGUE) for more information.